Journeys: Discover Jordan & Egypt - 17 Days

 Amman/Cairo

 After breakfast, the group will transfer to the airport in Amman and board a flight to Cairo.
 Upon arrival, there will be free time to explore the city at your leisure.
-Your Chief Experience Officer (CEO) can help with recommendations about where to go and what to do.
+Your Expedition Leader can help with recommendations about where to go and what to do.
 Later, check into the hotel and get settled for the second leg of your amazing journey.
 In the evening, join fellow travellers for an optional group dinner.

 Cairo

 In the morning, enjoy a visit to the Great Pyramids of Giza and the Sphinx.
 No matter how many photos or documentaries you have seen, the first glimpse of these marvels of the ancient world will take your breath away.
-As a qualified Egyptologist certified by the Ministry of Antiquities, your Chief Experience Officer (CEO) will share their knowledge about these massive structures.
+As a qualified Egyptologist certified by the Ministry of Antiquities, your Expedition Leader will share their knowledge about these massive structures.
 From here, visit a local farm supported by Nawaya, a community-led project which helps small scale farming families generate new income streams in the tourism industry.
-Embark on a farm-to-table experience learning about sustainable cultivation practices and traditional food-cultural preservation work being carried out on nearby farms before a hands-on bread and cooking demonstration in a female-led community kitchen followed by lunch.
+Embark on a farm-to-table experience learning about sustainable cultivation practices and traditional food-cultural preservation work being carried out on nearby farms before a cheese making demonstration and a hands-on bread baking experience in a female-led community kitchen followed by lunch.
 After, travel through barren desert and fertile farmlands to Sakkara, the site of Egypt’s first pyramids where you’ll dig deep into the history of this important archaeological site.
 The rest of the evening is on your own.

 Cairo/Aswan